NetApp/trident/docs/docker/known-issues.rst

    NetApp has provided feedback to the Docker team, but does not have any indication of future recourse.

-#.
-If a FlexGroup is in the process of being provisioned, ONTAP will not provision a second FlexGroup if the second
-   FlexGroup has one or more aggregates in common with the FlexGroup being provisioned.
+* **If a FlexGroup is in the process of being provisioned, ONTAP will not provision a second FlexGroup if the second FlexGroup has one or more aggregates in common with the FlexGroup being provisioned.**